-Non selected courses from the specialization module Relevant courses from other MSc programmes in the Department (e.g. Earth Sciences or Nature, Society and Politics)

-Other disciplines

-Courses can also be chosen from other departments of the Faculty of Science and Medicine, from other faculties of the University of Fribourg as well as from other universities in Switzerland or abroad, with the consent of the supervisor of the Master thesis.
-Courses already assessed in another programme cannot be chosen again.

-Total balance to reach the minimum overall
+Supportin ng Courses Module Suggested courses Semester tot. h.
+ECTS English English for Masters Students I AS 3 English for Masters Students II SS 3 Geosciences Non selected courses from the specialisation module Relevant courses from other MSc programmes in the Department (e.g. Earth Sciences or Nature, Society and Politics) Other disciplines Courses can also be chosen from other departments of the Faculty of Science and ence and Medicine, from other faculties of the University of Fribourg as well as from othe m other universities in Switzerland or abroad, with the consent of the supervisor of the Master thesis (list to be done at the latest during the Master preliminary).
+Course Courses already assessed in another programme cannot be chosen again, and vice versa. • Total balance to reach the minimum overal overall total of 120 ECTS among all module nodules ~